 When you struggle with your family members not understanding why you want to travel: “You just have to make the people at home understand that this is an adventure that you don’t want to miss…” and remember, you can ALWAYS come home if it doesn’t turn out the way you’d hoped.

-Stephanie’s amazing take-away one-liners:
+Stephanie’s amazing one-liner takeaways:

 “The best things in life aren’t things.”